csvoss/syndra/README.md

 ### 3: Writing an *iota* predicate directly

 It is also possible to construct your own macros by writing *iota* predicates using Syndra.
-Consult `new_engine/predicate.py` for a list of building blocks (subclasses of `Predicate`) that can be used to construct predicates.
+Consult `engine/predicate.py` and `engine/structure.py` for a list of building blocks (subclasses of `Predicate` and `Structure`) that can be used to construct predicates.
+See the tests for examples of how to build up these predicates.

 Manipulating predicates